 "Pick-up from Colombo ports.
-Conducted by an experienced city guide!"
+Conducted by experienced & licensed city guides!"

 A specially crafted small group city tour in the capital to introduce Sri Lanka to cruise ship passengers.
 In this 4 to 6 hour tour you are taken on a fascinating journey through the vibes & sounds of a multicultural, multi-religion capital.
 Crowded street markets, slums and the emerging economy of the capital.
 We are taking you to witness Colombo as it is, through its Victorian architecture, its monasteries and Kovils.
 Bargain street markets and chic joints.

 At the end of the tour you will be offered the option to either continue to Street Food Walking Tour then Mini Shopping tour.
 After this, we will take you back to the port for your departure

 Below you find the outlined itinerary of the tour

 The following itinerary covers all the major attractions of the city.
 But, we guarantee that our tour is more spicy with occational de-tours on off-the beaten paths & unconventional showing you even the miserable aspects of our capital.

 The chaotic Pettah markets definitely worth a visit to see the ordinary disorderliness.
 Pettah market is an amazing experience for bargain shoppers.
 It's noisy, sticky, smelly, hot and crowded with it's narrow streets and shops and stalls of merchandise.